hubertli1991/Picturegram/README.md

   }
 },
 ````
 The `handleClick` just invokes `this.context.router.push( "/hashtags/" + id )` which renders the `HashtagIndex` component.
 This component just pulls down all the hashtag's posts using the `posts` method created when we set `Hashtag` `has_many :posts, through: :post_hashtag_relationships`.
-It then renders the images using the same way the `PostIndex` component does.
+It then renders these posts using the same way the `PostIndex` component renders posts.

 ### Like / Unlike